iota-community/one-command-tangle/README.md

 ## Outstanding tasks

  - [x] Run a private tangle with a single `docker-compose up` command
+ - [x] Support SSL and Let's Encrypt
+ - [x] Include a tangle explorer
  - [ ] Implement a way to prevent having to manually remove the `-bootstrap` flag after re-launch
  - [ ] Use the latest Docker image of Compass instead of a fixed release
  - [ ] Optional: build a nice wrapper around it with Docker/Docker-Compose included for even easier setup
- - [ ] Optional: include additional tools like a tangle explorer/visualizer/monitor
+ - [ ] Optional: include additional tools like a tangle visualizer/monitor